wkjarosz/hdrview/README.md

 # HDRView
-This repository contains a simple research-oriented high-dynamic range image viewer with minimalistic tonemapping capabilities.
+This repository contains a simple research-oriented high-dynamic range image viewer with an emphasis on examining and comparing images, and including minimalistic tonemapping capabilities.
+Currently supported image formats are OpenEXR, PNG, TGA, BMP, HDR, JPG, and GIF for reading, and HDR, PNG, TGA, BMP, for writing.

 ## Compiling